postMessage Bottleneck Analysis

 };

-Performance Tradeoffs:
+Performance trade-offs:

 Profiling Serialization vs. Execution Time

 Quantifying the exact ratio of data marshaling to actual worker computation is essential for validating optimization gains.
-Use Profiling Worker CPU Usage with Chrome Performance Tab to isolate postMessage dispatch costs, measure deserialization duration, and calculate the bottleneck ratio: (Serialization + Deserialization) / Total Task Time.
+Use Profiling Worker CPU Usage with the Chrome Performance Tab to isolate postMessage dispatch costs, measure deserialization duration, and calculate the bottleneck ratio: (Serialization + Deserialization) / Total Task Time.
 Aim for a ratio below 15%.

 const worker = new Worker('compute-worker.js');